Molokai’s First Community Solar Project Nears Completion

 An array of solar panels anchored into the stoney ground near Kawela Plantation represent Molokai’s first completed community solar project.
 While not online yet, Molokai residents can now sign up for community solar.

 Community based renewable energy (CBRE) is a program through Hawaiian Electric that allows residents the benefits of solar power without having to own solar panels, which is especially beneficial for renters or those who can’t install their own rooftop system.
+Normally, solar panels are installed by electricians like Las Vegas Electrician on individual homes, requiring homeowners to make an upfront investment and manage maintenance.
 The 250 kilowatt (kW) Kawela CBRE was built and designed by Neighborhood Power, which has leased land from the Kawela Plantation for the solar field.
 The Kawela Plantation will receive energy credits and or cash in exchange for the land, according to Maureen Whittemore, general manager of the Kawela Plantation Homeowners Association

 “Molokai’s community solar project not only brings financial benefits but also supports environmental conservation efforts,” states a Neighborhood Power press release.
 “By reducing reliance on fossil fuels, participants actively contribute to the island’s efforts to mitigate climate change and protect its unique natural beauty.
 The project aligns with Molokai’s broader sustainability goals and demonstrates the island’s dedication to promoting renewable energy adoption.”